-With so much happening in the world, you don’t hear as much about the spread of COVID-19 anymore.
+With so much happening worldwide, you don’t hear as much about the spread of COVID-19 anymore.
 That doesn’t mean it’s not still out there.
 It is.

 Making matters worse, fake at-home tests have been flooding the market.
 Aside from getting ripped off, a false reading may prevent you from seeking treatment.
 The FDA issued a warning on a specific at-home drug test resembling an authorized kit.
 Tap or click here for the warning signs an at-home test is fake.

-In January, the government started distributing four free at-home COVID tests for anyone who ordered them.
-The second round of four tests launched in March.
-Act fast if you haven’t requested free tests or still have some available!
-Free tests are being suspended Friday, Sept.
-2.
+In January, the government started distributing free at-home COVID tests for anyone who ordered them.
+The second round of tests launched in March.
+The third round started in May when you could order eight tests per household.
+Now there’s another round, and you should act fast if you haven’t requested free tests or have expired kits.

-How to get your eight free COVID tests
+How to get your four free COVID tests

 The tests are free to order and ship, and you don’t need to enter any payment information.
 Here’s how to get yours: